nmemarcoding/TaskFlow/README.md

 ## Overview

 I developed TaskFlow using **Spring Boot** for the backend and **React** for the frontend.
-The app features JWT-based authentication, secure password hashing (BCrypt), and a PostgreSQL database to persist user data and tasks.
+The application features JWT-based authentication, secure password hashing with BCrypt, and a PostgreSQL database to store users and tasks.

-Once you register and log in, you can create, view, update, and delete tasks.
-You’ll also find powerful filters, search, and sorting functionality to keep your workflow organized.
+Once you register and log in, you can create tasks, view your task list, update task status, delete tasks, and organize your workflow with search, filters, and sorting.

 ---

 ## Features

-* **User Authentication**: Register and log in with JWT tokens.
+* **User Authentication**: Register and log in securely with JWT tokens.
-* **Task Management**: Create, read, update (status), and delete tasks.
+* **Task Management**: Create new tasks, view all tasks, update status (Not Started, In Progress, Completed), and delete tasks.
-* **Filtering & Search**: Filter by status, search by title/description, sort by creation or due date.
+* **Search, Filter & Sort**: Search tasks by title or description, filter by status, and sort by creation date or due date.
+* **Live Server Health Monitoring**: Automatic server availability checks with retry logic when the backend is unavailable.
-* **Responsive UI**: Built with React and Tailwind CSS.
+* **Responsive UI**: Built with React, React Router, and Tailwind CSS for a clean, responsive design.
-* **Server Health Check**: Automatic server availability monitoring with retries.
-* **CORS Enabled**: Supports cross-origin requests.

 ---